Gold AccentsMeet our Program Leadership & Staff!Gold Accents

 Program Director

 After growing up in Central Massachusetts, Lexi completed her BA in Classics-Latin at Harvard, MD at UMass Medical School, and internal medicine residency at Beth Israel Deaconess Medical Center before moving to Colorado in 2014 for Cardiology and Cardiac Electrophysiology Fellowships.
-Through these experiences and additional training paths and fellowships in education, she found her passion for Medical Education – fostering enthusiasm, curiosity and growth in students and trainees remains one of the most fulfilling aspects of her work.
-When she is not in the hospital, Lexi is singing and dancing with her two boys, checking out new fiction (currently, Woman of Light by Colorado author Kali Fajardo-Anstine), training for a marathon, spending time in the mountains or at the beach, and trying out new recipes in the kitchen.
+Through these experiences and additional training paths and fellowships in education, she found her passion for Medical Education—fostering enthusiasm, curiosity, and growth in students and trainees remains one of the most fulfilling aspects of her work.
+When she is not in the hospital, Lexi is swimming, singing, and building Legos with her two boys, checking out new fiction (currently My Friends by Frederik Backman), training for a half marathon, spending time in the mountains or at the beach, and trying out new recipes in the kitchen.

 christine meet ldrshp